Library-Interface/Kosupure/README.md

 コスプレ: Kosupure is a Social Media Platform for Cosplay https://kosupure.herokuapp.com/

+This is a kid-friendly app that is designed for cosplay enthusiasts.
+The main page is similar to instagram with posts that have like, comment and search capabilities.
+There is an event page with comment and attending functionality, and a chatroom which features live-streaming from the scheduled cosplayer.
+Finally, there is a ‘how much cosplay can i afford’ page.

 Levels of access:
 Visitor: Can only view images safe for kids and event schedule Logged-in User: Ability to comment on posts, like posts, commit to events and participate in live-chatroom